 The grant lasts for one academic year.
 Preferred fields: human rights, history, sociology, Jewish studies, international communications, etc.

 In order to be nominated in this category, candidates should be first approved as principals in the Fulbright Graduate Study Grants competition.
-Subsequently, they should be approved by the Thanks to Scandinavia Institute representatives as recipients of the top-up award for this program.
+Subsequently, they should be approved by the Thanks to Scandinavia Foundation representatives as recipients of the top-up award for this program.

 - Eligibility Requirements